Chief of Safety and Emergency Operations: Michael Baumaister

 Email: bgreen@pasco.k12.fl.us

 Student safety in Pasco County Schools is our top priority.
-Beginning in the 2018-2019 school year, we will have armed law enforcement or certified armed safety guards at every school.
-We also have a director of safety and security who oversees district security.
+We have armed law enforcement or certified armed school safety guards at every school.
+We also have a Chief of Safety and Emergency Operations who oversees district security and works very closely with our local law enforcement partners.
 Each year, we update our crisis response plans and work with local law enforcement so that we are prepared to respond appropriately to a variety of emergency situations.
 In cooperation with the Pasco Sheriff’s Office, we maintain school safety Facebook and Twitter sites.
 These sites are where you can go to find the most current and accurate information in a crisis.
-Keep in mind that it may be in the best interests of students and staff safety for us to wait to publicize information in an emergency.
-However, if you want the real story, like our Facebook page at Facebook.com/PascoSheriffSchoolSafety, and follow us on Twitter at twitter.com/psoschoolsafety.
+Keep in mind that it may be in the best interests of students and staff safety for us to wait to publicize information in an emergency but it is our goal to release the most accurate information in an appropriate and timely manner.

 ADDITIONAL LINK: Watch the Sheriff's video on false threats